salama/object-machine/README.md

 **Design and Implementation**

 In this book we set out to define the concepts of an object machine.
-An Object machine is a virtual machine, defined as completely in object terms.
+An Object machine is a like a virtual machine, but defined as completely in object terms.

 First we define the design goals, and the design, and go on to detail an existing example implementation for the most common cpu, again in object oriented terms.